DHI/MIKE.FEWSAdaptor/README.md

     * Conversion from RES1D to PI file (import to FEWS)
     * Modification of MHYDRO setup file, in the form of a simple Python script
     * Generating XML file containing definition of all time series in a Res1D file
+    * Conversion of DFSu to NetCDF following UGRID Conventions
-* Examples of how to use the exe files in FEWS (ModuleConfigFiles)
+* Examples of how to use the exe files in FEWS (ModuleConfigFiles) -> to be done for 2D adaptor
-* Simple FEWS configuration showing how to include the MIKE 1D engine in FEWS
+* Simple FEWS configuration showing how to include the MIKE 1D engine in FEWS  -> to be done for 2D adaptor

 A setup in FEWS can be stored in two ways
 * Checked out model setup.
 In this case the MIKE Hydro setup is stored in the directory structure